knetikmedia/knetikcloud-csharp-net35-client/docs/ActivitiesApi.md

             var apiInstance = new ActivitiesApi();
-            var filterActivity = filterActivity_example;  // string | Filter for occurrences of the given activity ID (optional) var filterStatus = filterStatus_example;  // string | Filter for occurrences of the given activity ID (optional) var filterEvent = 56;  // int? | Filter for occurrences played during the given event (optional) var filterChallenge = 56;  // int? | Filter for occurrences played within the given challenge (optional) var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25)
+            var filterActivity = filterActivity_example;  // string | Filter for occurrences of the given activity ID (optional) var filterStatus = filterStatus_example;  // string | Filter for occurrences in the given status (optional) var filterEvent = 56;  // int? | Filter for occurrences played during the given event (optional) var filterChallenge = 56;  // int? | Filter for occurrences played within the given challenge (optional) var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25)